 STOPAIDS began a 6-month pilot of the 28-hour week in October 2019.
 Staff retained the same amount of pay but with a reduced working time of 28-hours per week.
 We set up a a pilot with key performance indicators and hired an external evaluator.
 We evaluated initially after 6 months, just as Covid-19 had hit, and decided to extend the pilot so that we could see how our fundraising and long-term advocacy outcomes might be impacted.

 In April 2021, we completed a second independent evaluation and presented the findings to our board of trustees.
 The findings showed that staff workplace stress had decreased from the baseline; all staff reported a better work-life balance and better well-being and the organisational outcomes improved or remained the same.
 This policy has also encouraged staff recruitment and retention.

-Our Director Mike spoke on the 28-hour week at a Bond conference and at an event hosted by 4 Day week Campaign.
-You can read more in the Devex article here and in The Independent.
-Tabby, Strategic Advisor at STOPAIDS also spoke on the 28-hour week at a Bond webinar in October.
+Our Director Mike spoke on the shorter working week at a Bond conference and at an event hosted by 4 Day week Campaign.
+You can read more in the Devex articles here and here and in The Independent.
+Tabby, Strategic Advisor at STOPAIDS also spoke on the shorter working week at a Bond webinar in October.
 You can watch the recording here.

 Learn more in the video below featuring our Director Mike interviewed by 4 Day Week Campaign.